Sales 855.945.7921 | Support 888.277.8514 |

 You might be wondering if you’re required to correct a Form W-2 that shows excess FICA withholding or if the employee can request a refund of the excess FICA directly from the IRS.
 The IRS expects employers to refund any excess FICA withheld on behalf of an employee.
 Employers need to issue Form W-2c showing the correct FICA withholding.

-When you refund FICA tax overpayments to the employee, make sure you receive certification that the employee has not and will not claim a refund of the excess contributions on their income tax return.
-Once you receive this certification, you may file Form 941-X with the IRS requesting an adjustment or refund for the employee and employer overpayment of Social Security and Medicare.
+When you refund FICA tax overpayments to the employee, ensure you receive certification that the employee has not and will not claim a refund of the excess contributions on their income tax return.
+Once you receive this certification, you may file your tax Form 941-X with the IRS requesting an adjustment or refund for the employee and employer overpayment of Social Security and Medicare.

 Form W-2 Frequently Asked Questions:

-The IRS does not require employers to reimburse employees for direct or indirect expenses they incurred due to incorrect Form W-2 reporting.
+The IRS does not make employers pay back employees for expenses caused by mistakes on Form W-2.
 Employees may find other avenues for seeking financial restitution.

-Employers can reissue a Form W-2 using either the IRS official form or an acceptable substitute that meets the requirements published in IRS Publication 1141.
-The deadline for providing federal Forms W-2 to employees (February 1, 2022, for the tax year 2021) applies only to the original issuance.
+Employers have the option to provide employees with a new Form W-2.
+They can use either the official IRS form or an approved substitute.
+The substitute must adhere to the rules outlined in IRS Publication 1141.
+The deadline for providing federal Forms W-2 to employees applies only to the original issuance.

-It is vital to fix this error as soon as you find it.
-If box 13 for “retirement plan” is checked in error, this could lead to the employee receiving notices from the IRS for additional tax assessments.
+Employers must fix this error as soon as they find it.
+If box 13 is checked by mistake for “retirement plan,” the employee may get IRS notices for more taxes.

 When Should You Check Box 13?